Leading for Value

 30 & 60 Days

-A 45–60 minute working call with your facilitator to keep the initiatives moving, clear what's gotten stuck, and adjust while the change is still fresh.
+A 45 to 60 minute working call with your facilitator.
+Keep initiatives moving, clear what's stuck, adjust while it's still fresh.

 Lab Membership

-The reset can't live only at the top.
-The Lab gives the managers below the senior team the same value-creation language and habits, so the change holds across the layer that carries it day to day.
+A reset can't live only at the top.
+The Lab gives the managers below your senior team the same value-creation language and habits, so the change holds where the daily work happens.

 Day 90

-If the team hasn't seen tangible movement on the initiatives you set, ETW gives you a straight assessment of why: where execution is stuck, and the next steps to get traction.
+If the team hasn't seen tangible movement by then, you get a straight assessment of why, and what to do next.
 The reset gets pressure-tested, not assumed.

 Case · Cyber Group

-Cyber Group is a service business of about a hundred people, built across four divisions and employee-owned.
-It wasn’t a company in trouble.
-It was a solid business that knew it wasn’t organized enough to scale.
-As Ben Lentz, who runs it, put it: “Everybody was working hard, but a lot of that effort was unproductive and out of alignment.”
+Cyber Group is a service business.
+About a hundred people, four divisions, employee-owned.
+Not a company in trouble.
+A solid business that knew it wasn’t organized enough to scale.
+Ben Lentz, who runs it, put the before-state simply: “Everybody was working hard, but a lot of that effort was unproductive and out of alignment.”

-His leadership team booked a Leading for Value day.
-They walked in skeptical: nobody had eight spare hours, and nobody knew quite what to expect.
+His team walked in skeptical.
+Nobody had eight spare hours.
+Nobody knew quite what to expect.

-Ben’s verdict: It was “the most productive group conversation we’ve ever had.”
+Ben’s verdict afterward: “the most organic, productive conversations we’ve had about business in a long time.”
 The whole team wanted to do it again.

 Lee Benson